North Jersey Coed Softball League Rules

 - League bats are available for use.

-- Teams may supply personal bats provided they are ASA / USA / USSSA approved and accessible to both teams.
+- Teams may supply personal bats provided they are slowpitch ASA / USA / USSSA approved and accessible to both teams.

 - The league is not responsible for damage to personal bats.